wp-cli/scaffold-package-command/README.md

 **OPTIONS**

 	<dir>
-		The package directory to generate GitHub configuration for.
+		Directory path to an existing package to generate GitHub configuration for.

 	[--force]
 		Overwrite files that already exist.